Cubitt’s brick, lime and cement making

 Although the contents of the file have an air of low comedy: with the surveyor sent out to inspect the tunnels unable to find them due to an incorrect map reference and then when finally the map reference is corrected he cannot access the main tunnel because of trees and other vegetation!

-Oddly, in a final loop back to Cubitt, the Kemp Town railway tunnel is also mentioned in the same file.
+In a final loop back to Cubitt, the Kemp Town railway tunnel is also mentioned in the same file as Item f CD/61/1/208 [below].

 Brick making in general